309 Beardy Street, ARMIDALE NSW

 At 16 years old, Elias had the opportunity to live out his dream and perform alongside Tommy Emmanuel in the Maui Cultural Arts Centre, Hawaii - an experience that further fueled his passion for music.

-• Remembrance Day
+• A Prelude to Remembrance Day

 5 NOVEMBER @ 7:30pm